LeonardoHysesani/PasswordVaultSite/README.md

 # PasswordVaultSite
 Website to store accounts' info through a graphical interface.
 Simple user registration and authentication.
-No encryption, no injection protection and hardcoded credentials xD.
+No encryption (yet) or no injection protection (yet) and hardcoded credentials xD.